jtexnl/FBOProcurementScan/README.md

 I do not recommend attempting to set this tool up in a Windows environment.
 Several of the libraries are not optimized for the Windows OS and may require expensive programs like Visual Studio, in addition to complicated changes to the path variables.
 Setup is much more straightforward in a Unix-like environment.
 It may not be impossible for Windows, but I'm not going to go through the steps for doing that here.

+If you would like to run this on your own machine, I'd recommend setting up a virtual environment using something like ```venv```.
+The setup here is for a server dedicated to this tool, so I won't be installing in a virtual environment.

 First and foremost, once you're in your Ubuntu instance, update apt-get to make sure it's able to fetch the packages you're going to try and download later:
 ```sudo apt-get update```